ShadyBoukhary/GPU-research-FFT-OpenACC-CUDA/README.md

-# Evaluating the Benefits of Many-Core Programming Models: A Case Study
+# Evaluating the Benefits of Many-Core Programming Models Using Scientific Kernels: A Case Study

-A performance analysis of the implementation of Cooley-Turkey algorithm in order to solve radix-2 Fast Fourier Transform problem using sequential code and parallel code in OpenACC and CUDA.
-The performance between the 3 methods is analyzed, especially between openACC and CUDA to determine the efficiency of openACC code compared to low level optimized CUDA code.
+Case studies constitute a modern interdisciplinary and valuable teaching practice which plays a critical and fundamental role in the development of new skills and the formation of new knowledge.
+This research studies the behavior and performance of two interdisciplinary and widely adopted scientific kernels, a Fast Fourier Transform and Matrix Multiplication.
+Both routines are implemented in the two current most popular many-core programming models CUDA and OpenACC.
+A Fast Fourier Transform (FFT) samples a signal over a period of time and divides it into its frequency components, computing the Discrete Fourier Transform (DFT) of a sequence.
+Unlike the traditional approach to computing a DFT, FFT algorithms reduce the complexity of the problem from O(n2) to O(nLog2n).
+Matrix multiplication is a cornerstone routine in Mathematics, Artificial Intelligence and Machine Learning.
+This research also shows that the nature of the problem plays a crucial role in determining what many-core model will provide the highest benefit in performance.

 Project starts off with smaller tests between the different methods.